 Have you ever noticed that Jesus spoiled every funeral He attended?
 Whenever Jesus was at a funeral, the person they were mourning came back from the dead.

 Luke tells of a woman who was about to bury her only son when Jesus felt compassion for her and brought the man back from death (Luke 7:11-17).
 In Matthew 9:18 Jesus comforts the man who has lost his daughter by returning her to life and the arms of her father.
-And in John, we see Jesus bringing Lazarus back from the grave even after he had been placed in the tomb!
+And in John, we see Jesus bringing Lazarus back from the grave even after he had been in the tomb for four days!
 (John 11:38-40)

 As a matter of fact, Jesus spoiled His own funeral by resurrecting three days after He was pronounced dead and carefully buried.